Zapper-fi/studio-docs/docs/updating-an-integration.md

 <!--TODO add details -->

-## What if I don't see the app I'm looking for in the open source github repository?
+## What if I don't see the app I'm looking for in the github repository?

 <!--TODO add details -->